effiemincer/.NET-Task-Management-System/README.md

 - initialize project start date and end date
 - match all data types to the data source structure: https://dbdiagram.io/d/153007-5784-DO-64d8f90302bd1c4a5eb3b8a5
 - maybe get rid of not needed data in dependencies
+- add dependency as an XElement xml stuff (stage 3 part 5) add as XElement